 In a class, quite recently, I signed into the Zoom call late and those already present were deep into a Covid discussion.

-Usually, I start class with upbeat music and silly dance moves—my on-line equivalent of the sage smudging techniques you might find in Native American traditions or in many spiritual communities—but as I increased the volume, the tide of conversation increased too, in both volume and misery.
+Usually, I start class with upbeat music and silly dance moves—my on-line equivalent of the sage smudging techniques you might find in Native American traditions or in many spiritual communities—but as I increased the volume, the tide of conversation increased too, in volume and misery and division and discomfort.

 Usually, staying on track isn’t difficult.
-The tidal wave of similar discord around the Trump election back in 2016taught me how to step into the rising fury and ask student to please leave politics at the door but I hadn’t gotten there yet with Covid.
-I’d been avoiding the conversation with dance and play.
-This time though, I tossed my hands up and said, “You’re all right.
+The tidal wave of similar discord around the Trump election back in 2016 taught me how to step into the rising fury and ask student to please leave politics at the door, but I hadn’t gotten there yet with Covid.
+I’d been avoiding the conversation, true, because it was unfolding in real time and almost impossible to understand or deal with personally.
+This time though, I tossed my hands and said, “You’re all right.
 Life is a mess.
 Let’s run for the door.
 Head for the hills.
 Get the hell out because it’s all a horror that cannot be redeemed.”

-My outburst, a magnification of the despair within the group conversation required an apology, a recognition of my own struggles at this time, and finally, a return to the truth that we cannot be the writers we hope to be by dodging bullets currently flying around us.
-We must leave the present world to work itself out and write about that which we can reflect upon over revision upon revision.
+My outburst, a magnification of the despair within the group conversation required an apology, a recognition of my own struggles with what was happening, and finally, a return to the truth that we cannot be the writers we hope to be by armchair quarterbacking what we cannot know or understand.
+To do this work, we all (myself included) must learn to leave the present world to work itself out and write about that which we can reflect upon over revision upon revision.
 We are not reporters of the now, we are storytellers of what came before.
-We must then leave Covid, just like we did the Trump election, at the door.
+We must then leave Covid, just like we did the Trump, at the door.